pencil-code/pencil-code/doc/readthedocs/manuals/fmanual-preamble.rst

 .. rubric:: Copyright and License

-Copyright |copyright| 2001--2023 Wolfgang Dobler & Axel Brandenburg
+Copyright © 2001--2023 Wolfgang Dobler & Axel Brandenburg

 Permission is granted to make and distribute verbatim copies of this manual provided the copyright notice and this permission notice are preserved on all copies.